horizontalsystems/Bitcoin-Explained-Guide/README.md

 - How to send Bitcoin?
 - How to receive Bitcoin?
-- How Fast are Bitcoin transactions?
+- How fast are Bitcoin transactions?
 - Bitcoin privacy explained